 What Is an Incident?

-Before we get started on incident management, let’s get started on what this ‘incident’ is all about.
+Before we get started on what is incident management, let’s learn what this ‘incident’ is all about.

 An incident is described as “an unanticipated disturbance, or impending disruption, to an IT service” by the Information Technology Infrastructure Library (ITIL).